 Following Miwon Kwons discussion about the transforming meaning of site in art, process-oriented and network-based works do more than address the meaning of site in a phenomenological, social and institutional as well as discursive way.
 In their sense site becomes a part of the creation process itself.
 Like Hole-in-the-Space not only uses site as an actual location, expressed by the cities Los Angeles and New York, constituted by physical elements like length, depth, height, texture and shape of walls and rooms, it discusses the social and institutional relevance of an exhibition place that’s accessibility is limited in time and space.

 There is a discursive element not only in the fact that the Galloway and Rabinowitz used the public space to install their screens but also in the fact that the artists didn’t put emphasize on being present as authors and creators.
 By creating a field tension using the satellite system in order to bring people from different places and times together, without being able to influence their participants actions and reactions, and without the will to rule or correct it, the artists not only discussed the role of site but also created a new anarchistic dimension of site in the virtual space.
 This temporary site is a ‘functional’ one as James Meyer it understands.
 This site tends to be more textual than spatial in connection with new media art.
-It is not connected with physical locations anymore instead it is more an operation, something informal that brings together, what doesn’t seem to belong together and establishes an indefinable room:
+It is not connected with physical locations anymore instead it is more an operation, something informal that brings together, what doesn’t seem to belong together and establishes an indefinable room: ‘video nothing with spatial something’, ‘imageless pictures’ with ‘objectless things’.
+That refers again to Nemirovsky’s understanding of decentralized units of meaning created by the new audiences mentioned above.

 But what does this mean in conclusion, if there is nothing defined in a larger context anymore, or the context becomes a process of flowing energy without providing an essential, central knowledge of the self and the non-self?

-On the one hand, defining constantly what means the other or the non-self is an existential necessity of human self-construction in our culture.
+On the one hand, defining constantly what means ‘the other’ or ‘the non-self’ is an existential necessity of human self-construction in our culture.
 First of all, a basic knowledge about our cultural concept of the self might be required in order to understand, where we come from.
 It can be seen as a mandatory precondition we need to be aware of, before we can break it´s every day patterns of perception and behavior.
 Even within the arts.
 Distinctions and terms defining the artwork in its relation to surrounding environments, audiences and cultural frameworks are not necessarily disadvantages, but can be important aspects of the artists, the audiences as well as related sociocultural identities.

 But what does it mean in conclusion, if there is nothing defined in a larger context anymore?